 By being a member of the plan, you get exclusive access to myBlueCross - an online service only for members.
-Use it to easily manage your healthcare coverage.
+Use it to easily manage and access details related to your vision coverage.
 All you have to do is register at www.AlabamaBlue.com/Register.
-With myBlueCross, you have 24-hour access to personalized healthcare information, PLUS easy-to-use online tools that can help you save time and efficiently manage your healthcare:
+With myBlueCross, you have 24-hour access to personalized vision care information, PLUS easy-to-use online tools that can help you save time and efficiently manage your vision care:

-- · Download and print your benefit booklet.
+- Download and print your benefit booklet.

 - Easily navigate to VSP.com to login and access:

 - Your vision ID card

 - Your claims history

 - Find a doctor.